What is AIA Film Challenge?

 Can I use stock footage or photos?

-Yes.
-You may only use third-party images, footage, music, or any other creative/proprietary content for which you have obtained expressed permission to use from all the rights holders.
-You will have to share these forms with CSpence Group as part of the submission.
+Yes, you can use stock footage or photos.
+You may only use third-party images, footage, music, or any other creative, proprietary content for which you have obtained expressed permission to use from all the rights holders.
+You will have to submit the appropriate forms and licenses through the portal along with your film.

 Do I need to subtitle my film?